kxcastilliano/GDIM33Activities/README.md

 3. We could improve by either Deleting certain batches or managing said objects properties?

-4. Since it ranges from a scale of 0-1 with 0 being no shadows and 1 being full on shadows, It’s best to assume that anywhere between 0.3-0.5 would be a good amount of shadows for the object.
+4. Since it ranges from a scale of 0-1 with 0 being no shadows and 1 being full on shadows, ItÂ’s best to assume that anywhere between 0.3-0.5 would be a good amount of shadows for the object.

 ## W9